 The only redeeming quality of Elektra is its star.
 Garner is suited for the running, jumping movies, but she also has great acting chops behind her square jaw and impeccable physique.
 She casually generates intensity but also has a light, humorous touch.
 It doesn’t hurt that she looks fabulous in a red bustier.
 Her character is given OCD but then this plot is dropped entirely.
 Without the appeal of Garner, Elektra would simply be Catwoman.

 Elektra is a flat comic adaptation that plays more like a video game, and just like in real life, watching a video game is no fun at all.
 Things happen, characters appear, people explode into clouds of yellow dust, and it’s all a bunch of uninteresting, half-baked nonsense.
 Elektra is frustrating, labored, ridiculous, and empty of thought and enjoyment.
 Why should I pay to watch Garner kick ass when I can watch Alias on TV and see Garner kick ass for free?
 And the plots of Alias are brazenly complex, fun, and high-spirited.
 I care about the people and events on Alias.
 With Elektra, the only thing I cared about was when the film was going to be over.

 Nate’s Grade: D

-Posted on February 2, 2005, in 2005 Movies and tagged action, bad movies, comic book, goran visnjic, jennifer garner, marvel, natassia malthe, rob bowman, sci-fi, sequel, super hero.
+Posted on February 2, 2005, in 2005 Movies and tagged action, comic book, goran visnjic, jennifer garner, marvel, natassia malthe, rob bowman, sci-fi, sequel, super hero.
 Bookmark the permalink.
 Leave a comment.